dprodanov/clifford/README.md

 Clifford:
 a lightweight package for performing Geometric and Clifford Algebra calculations

+	version 2.3.2 Date 30 July 2016
+	 - bugfix release: regressions in tellsimpafter
+	 - demos extended

-	version 2.3 Date 02 July
+	2.3 Date 02 July 2016
 	- bugfix release
 	- bugfixes in  clicoeff

 	2.2 Date 20 June 2016
     - new definitions of inner and outer products
 	- changes in cinvolve

 	2.1 Date 12 May 2016